SimonB111/sinusRobot/README.md

 # sinusRobot
-Place for my ros learning and work related to the robot-assisted sinus training project.
+Place for my work/learning related to the robot-assisted sinus training project.
 ROS1: Noetic